Learn how to make a good product requirements document (PRD) for your hardware and IoT product. Shape an idea into a successful requirements document.

 In this article, you will find answers to the most common questions related to product development.
 General guidance on how to demonstrate feasibility of your idea, lay out the purpose of the future product, determine essential features, opt for appropriate product components can be found above.

 One more important thing to remember though.
 Product development is an iterative process, with its inherent pitfalls and bottlenecks.
-To avoid fatalities in hardware product development lifecycle, learn our most recent article.
+To sidestep the problems, learn our most recent article.